prabesh-mah/Swagger-Note-API-Postman/README.md

 # Swagger Note

 This project involves API testing on [Swagger Note API](https://practice.expandtesting.com/notes/api/api-docs/) using `Postman`.
-I've handled dynamic token through the help of assertions.
-This includes a variety of checks such as verifying the `status code`, `assessing the response time`, `validating the format of the response body (ensuring it is in JSON format)`, `checking if the response message contains specific keywords`, and `confirming that the response header content type is application/json`.
-These comprehensive assertions enhance the robustness and reliability of the system.
+The Note API operates by creating a user account and facilitating login.
+After successful login, it generates a dynamic authentication token known as `x-auth-token`.
+Subsequently, authorization is required to access specific resources, such as creating, retrieving notes etc.
 ## Requirements

 - [Git](https://git-scm.com/downloads),